TL-X-org/TL-V_Projects/README.md

 Grammars:
   - Tree-sitter: Seems to currently have the strongest momentum across editors.
   - TextMate
+  - [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) is used by several editing environments.
 IDEs:
   - Adding JavaScript and/or M5 editing support within the TL-Verilog mode for Code Mirror (used by Makerchip) for `\viz` blocks and `\m5` regions.
   - VSCode: Has a TL-Verilog mode and a new one from GSoC 2024 that is pending deployment.
 Uses TextMate.
 Tree-sitter support in VSCode is experimental.
   - GitHub: GitHub uses Linguist which was based on TextMate and has been migrating to Tree-sitter.
 TL-Verilog support for Linguist was accepted (https://github.com/github-linguist/linguist/pull/5331/files) but doesn't work well.
   - Makerchip/CodeMirror: CodeMirror 5 is used by Makerchip.
 There is a conversion flow from Tree-sitter for CodeMirror 6.

+There's a (very old) document for standardizing [TL-Verilog editor modes](https://docs.google.com/document/d/1YGR5KzbCiP0rW9fEFM43x3IiQJ3TtvZR23gJNcMRhTA/edit?usp=sharing).

+**Status**:

+There is work in progress on this, so check with us for the latest.

 ## TL-Blockly